Universal (Orchestral Manoeuvres in the Dark album): Reception

 Universal met with generally favourable reviews.
 Music Week gave the record a full five stars and named it their "Album of the Week", writing, "Packed with hits, drunk on pomp, Andy McCluskey has never sounded or written better and the production is a joy."
 Debbi Voller of Q described the record as "more ethereal than electronic", adding, "Lyrically, this is a collection of songs about lost youth, doomed love and broken dreams – and yet the music is wonderfully uplifting...
-McCluskey is still a master of melody".
+McCluskey is still a master of melody."
 NME's Simon Williams noted that Universal finds McCluskey "in reassuringly romping mode", the music "crispy clear, serenely syrupy, occasionally spiritual, frequently lovelorn, cosmically old-fashioned and extremely expensive-sounding".
 He concluded that "nothing else is anywhere near as slinky as '...Milky Way', but OMD should take heart: they're still miles better than Tears for Sodding Fears."

-Retrospectively, Guinness Rockopedia author David Roberts saw Universal as a "partial return to form" following the group's "bland but chart-worthy" output during the early 1990s.
-Trouser Press wrote that the album "settles into the type of pop OMD has offered since [1985's] Crush" and is "enjoyable enough for what it is".
-Wyndham Wallace of Classic Pop said the record "ha[s] its moments" but includes some jarring departures in sound, such as baggy and spiritual elements.
-AllMusic editor Stephen Thomas Erlewine was critical, observing "only a fraction of the sophisticated craft that made its predecessor Liberator enjoyable, and none of the adventurous spirit of [OMD's] '80s records."
+Retrospectively, Classic Pop critic Mark Lindores declared the album a "return to form" that is "littered with gems".
+He drew comparisons to the Police, China Crisis and Different Class-era Pulp, but asserted that Universal is "still unmistakeably an OMD record and many of the highlights capture their own former glories."
+Lindores' colleague Wyndham Wallace felt the album "ha[s] its moments" but includes some jarring departures in sound, such as baggy and spiritual elements.
+In The Rough Guide to Rock (1999), co-author Dave Castle noted "a return to the more comfortable floaty moods of OMD's heyday, with melody and atmosphere triumphing over raw electronica."
+AllMusic editor Stephen Thomas Erlewine was unenthused, observing "only a fraction of the sophisticated craft that made... predecessor Liberator enjoyable, and none of the adventurous spirit of [OMD's] '80s records."

 By 1996 the British media was reluctant to promote OMD, who had been rendered unfashionable by the prevalence of grunge and indie rock.
 McCluskey, therefore, elected to dissolve the group.
 He later said, "I could have gone techno, I could have gone hip-hop – nothing I could have done would have actually made Universal sell more."
-Original keyboardist Paul Humphreys, who did not play on Universal, regarded it as a "really, really good record".
+Original OMD keyboardist Paul Humphreys, who did not play on Universal, regarded it as a "really, really good record".